-- 3.9 It is a national requirement to carry out a review of the existing boundaries for Romsey and Andover town centres and their primary shopping areas as identified in the current Adopted Local Plan.
-Therefore we have undertaken a review of these boundaries. - 3.10 The boundaries were assessed by using the Adopted town centre boundaries as a baseline.
-Additional evidence came from data collected by the Planning Policy Team regarding the uses that currently exist within these existing boundaries along with the current uses within the primary and secondary shop frontages.
-Surveys are undertaken twice a year. - 3.11 Additional evidence from mapping and aerial data was also collected to analyse the boundaries and how these relate to buildings and other physical features.
-Consideration was given to key features that contributed to the town centres, this included considerations of: - Current use classes and land uses (as informed by the survey); - Adopted town centre masterplans for Andover and South of Romsey Town Centre - Accessibility and pedestrian flows; - Understanding the location of key public transport nodes and routes into the centre; - Potential sites and areas of land that could be redeveloped to meet any future town centre needs or rationalisation of existing shops and facilities; - Avoiding the inclusions of existing residential development at ground floor level, whilst acknowledging that residential development plays an important role in ensuring the vitality of centres; and - Natural boundaries based upon distinctive and recognisable features, ensuring that the boundaries are logical and easy to identify on the ground. - 3.12 Details of the proposed boundary changes and the justification for each change are provided in an Annex.
-The amendments to the town centre boundaries involve the removal of areas of predominantly residential development.
+- 4.4 It is a national requirement to carry out a review of the existing boundaries for Romsey and Andover town centres and their primary shopping areas as identified in the current Adopted Local Plan.
+Therefore we have undertaken a review of these boundaries. - 4.5 The boundaries were assessed using the Adopted town centre boundaries as a baseline.
+Additional evidence came from data collected by the Planning Policy Team about the uses that currently exist within these existing boundaries, along with the current uses within the primary and secondary shop frontages.
+Surveys are undertaken twice a year. - 4.6 Additional evidence from mapping and aerial data was also collected to analyse the boundaries and how these relate to buildings and other physical features.
+Consideration was given to key features that contributed to the town centres, this included considerations of: - Current use classes and land uses (as informed by the survey); - Adopted town centre masterplans for Andover and South of Romsey Town Centre; - Accessibility and pedestrian flows; - Understanding the location of key public transport nodes and routes into the centre; - Potential sites and areas of land that could be redeveloped to meet any future town centre needs or rationalisation of existing shops and facilities; - Avoiding the inclusions of existing residential development at ground floor level, whilst acknowledging that residential development plays an important role in ensuring the vitality of centres; and - Natural boundaries based upon distinctive and recognisable features, ensuring that the boundaries are logical and easy to identify on the ground. - 4.7 Details of the proposed boundary changes and the justification for each change are provided in an Annex.
+The amendments to the town centre boundaries involve the removal of areas of predominantly residential development. - 4.8 Subsequent to the draft Regulation 18 Stage 1, a further change is proposed to the defined boundary of Romsey town centre, towards the east.
+This boundary change reduces the town centre area at the Hundred and excludes this more residential area from the town centre boundary, which is set out in the Annex.
+This is consistent with the boundary for the Primary Shopping Area and seeks to remove a small area of residential properties from the boundary consistent with the overall approach.